Tokyo man to lose home to make way for stadium -- again

 "In their place I'm getting uncertainty, loneliness and pain."

-Tokyo touted a $4.5 billion (2.7 billion pounds) war chest in the bank for the Games and estimates an economic impact of 3 trillion yen ($30.2 billion) and creation of 150,000 jobs.
+Tokyo touted a $4.5 billion (2.8 billion pounds) war chest in the bank for the Games and estimates an economic impact of 3 trillion yen and creation of 150,000 jobs.

-Stocks rose after Tokyo was chosen over Madrid and Istanbul on September 7 and property firms, hotels and construction firms are expected to gain as a result.
+Stocks rose after Tokyo was chosen over Madrid and Istanbul on Sept 7 and realtors, hotels and construction firms are expected to gain as a result.

 Jinno, who turns 80 next month, has no idea where he will move, or when.
 He said two hundred families in the same complex, most of them elderly, face the same dilemma.